Section Talking Points

 If land receiving an agricultural appraisal changes to a non-agricultural use, the property owner who changes the use will owe a rollback tax.
 The rollback tax is due for each of the previous five years in which the land received the lower appraisal.
 The rollback tax is the difference between the taxes paid on the land's agricultural value and the taxes paid if the land had been taxed on its higher market value.
 Plus, the owner pays 7 percent interest for each year from the date the taxes would have been due.

-Download Agricultural Appraisal form.
+Download Agricultural and Timber Exemption Registration Number form.

 PDF Form Reader